 Once you have installed WebLogic jDriver for Oracle, verify that you can use it to connect to your database.
 To test your connection, use a utility called dbping that is provided with the WebLogic Server software.

-To set your environment to use dbping, type the following on the command line (in a single line):
+To set your environment and to use dbping, type the following commands on the command line:

 '''

-%WL_HOME%\config\mydomain\setEnv.cmd
+WL_HOME\server\bin\setWLSEnv.cmd

+set path=WL_HOME\server\bin\oci817_8;%PATH%

 java utils.dbping ORACLE user password server

 '''